Canavan Disease: Symptoms, Diagnosis, Information

 Canavan disease alternate names include: Aminoacylase-2 (ACY2) Deficiency, aspartoacylase (ASPA) Deficiency, Canavan's Leukodystrophy, Spongy Degeneration of the Central Nervous System or Neuroaxis, Van Bogaert-Bertrand Syndrome.

-The U.S. Social Security Administration (SSA) has included Canavan Disease (CD) in its Compassionate Allowance Program, which expedites certain disability conditions claims.
+The U.S. Social Security Administration (SSA) has included Canavan Disease (CD) as a Compassionate Allowance to expedite a disability claim.

 Canavan disease (CD) is caused by mutations in the gene for an enzyme called aspartoacylase and is a severe progressive inherited (genetic) disorder of the central nervous system (CNS).
 It is one of the infancy's most common cerebral degenerative diseases; it is a gene-linked, neurological birth disorder in which the brain's white matter degenerates into spongy tissue riddled with microscopic fluid-filled spaces.